 Correlation can be an amazing tool to discover causation, but sometimes it’s just too expensive or not worthwhile to even go that far.
 If the correlation works and you test into it, that doesn’t mean you break out an extra million bucks.
 You test into it and if it holds up and it’s true over time then make money with it.
 Don’t worry about it.
 Go solve another problem.

-Below is a lightly edited transcript of Episode 32 of the Inevitable Success Podcast with Damian and special guest Stephen Yu.
+Below is a lightly edited transcript of Episode 32 of the Inevitable Success Podcast.

 Damian: Google is literally saving lives.
 Are they?
 Maybe, maybe not.
 So, in a recent study that we had found since 2006 to 2011 the murder rate in the United States has dropped every single year a near-perfect correlation with people shifting away from Internet Explorer and Edge to Google Chrome.
 So is Google actually improving the safety of the Americans?
 Or is this correlation versus causation?

 Stephen: The short answer is we don’t know.
 Maybe, maybe not.
 And if you took any economics classes in college they say, “Yeah every time there’s a war, the U.S. economy grows.”
 So war is good for the U.S.?
 Well if you just look at it from an economic stance it’s not war.
 Is the war the cause of all this?
 Maybe, but we are not here to have a philosophical discussion about causality vs. correlation.
 We’re here to say that marketers, especially when you’re dealing with a lot of data, we see interesting correlations all time but do we jump to conclusions or do we take a step back and say, that sounds interesting but do we act on it?
 I guess the long and short of it is, no just act on it if the coalition is really, really strong and if it makes sense, not all the way digging back to causality.